This information pertains to several vegan Liege waffle recipes on this site.

 Prior to your first vegan Liege cooking adventure, there are several things to be aware of.
 These waffles are amazing, but they do require above-average preparation and cleanup efforts.
 Thus, I don’t recommend them to the casual beginner looking for a quick and easy waffle.

 If you’re looking for something a little quicker and easier, consider starting with some of the other delicious yeasted vegan waffles, such as the Sweet Yeast-Raised Vegan Waffles.
-Or, browse the recipe index for other fun possibilities.
 But if you’re a fellow hardcore waffler, read on.

 Vegan Lieges are for true vegan waffle aficionados, those who really like to get down, dirty, and crazy in the kitchen.
 Also, I don’t recommend them if you have only one really nice waffle maker and are trying to keep it in top condition.
 I actually have a separate waffle maker that I use just for occasional Liege baking.